Doug Ford: Ontario Place and Ontario Science Centre controversy

 In 2021, Ford released his vision for Ontario Place.
 This park used to be an amusement park before being shut down in 2011, and was due to be revitalized.
 Ford's revitalization plan included a new spa, adventure park, and expanded stage.
 However, an auditor general report released in December 2024 called the revitalization 'not fair, transparent or accountable,' noting that "since 2019, the estimated public cost of redeveloping Ontario Place has increased by $1.8 billion to a total of $2.2 billion."

 The private spa is to be built and operated by Therme, an Austrian spa company.
 Its construction requires the clear-cutting of Ontario Place's West Island, a process which has bulldozed over 850 trees.
 The Ontario government is also obligated to build a substantial parking component for the spa at taxpayers' expense (even as an expanded GO train station and a new subway line are being built nearby).
-The cost to provide this parking is at 400 million dollars as of May 2024.
+The cost to provide this parking is at $400 million as of May 2024.
 Per the auditor general report, other bids would have privately funded this parking, with 3 of the 10 bids also providing a public park as well as the funding the parking lot.
 The auditor general also raised concerns the bidding process for Ontario Place fell short of “typical procurement law or directives” for the province, with the government giving itself the right to select bids that failed to meet its own criteria.